Characteristics of the German Language in AX Semantics

 .

-With a different country (i.e. "Seychelles"), the platform settings are the same as above (preposition="nach"
+With a different country (i.e. "Seychelles"), the container settings are: preposition="auf"

 Preposition switch